scyan00ffff/-Home-Lab-NAS-/README.md

 Mounting the network drive on windows:

-1. Open file explorer and go to "This PC"
+1. Open file explorer and go to `This PC`
-2. Click the three dots and select "Map Network Drive"
+2. Click the three dots and select `Map Network Drive`
 3. Choose a Letter for the Drive
-4. In the folder bar enter "\\YOURIP\YOURSHAREDFOLDERNAME"
+4. In the folder bar enter `\\YOURIP\YOURSHAREDFOLDERNAME`
 5. A popup will ask you for the user credentials you just created for the new user
 6. The shared drive will appear in file explorer